Technical Exams - Geoscience

 Exam Schedule and Fees

-The spring 2019 exam applications will be posted on this webpage once they are available.
+The exam applications will be posted on this webpage once they are available.
 There are two different applications, one for APEGA exams and one for PEO exams.
 For a list of exams offered by APEGA click here APEGA exams.
 For a list of exams offered by PEO click here PEO exams.

-The fee for writing APEGA exams is $190.00 per paper OR $400.00 if you are the only exam candidate who registers for a particular exam.
-The fee for writing PEO exams is $210.00 plus the applicable invigilation fees.
+The fees for writing APEGA exams is $250.00 + GST plus the applicable invigilation fees.
+The fees for writing PEO exams is $210.00 plus the applicable invigilation fees.

 Exam Application Process

 1. Carefully read through the letter you received from APEGS to ensure that you apply for the correct exam.

-2. Click here to download the spring 2019 PEO Exam Application.
+2. Submit the exam application form.
+The May 2020 exam application is now posted below.
 You must print out the form and sign it.
-Email the signed form to firstname.lastname@example.org and use the subject title "Technical Exam Application".
+Email the completed form to email@example.com and use the subject title "Technical Exam Application".

 May 2020 Exam Information